benbhansen-stats/propertee/README.md

 In **RStudio**, there are options to enable automatically removing white space as the end of lines and trailing whitespaces in the Settings, Code -> Saving.

-In **emacs**, you can remove white spaces at ends of lines with M-x delete-trailing-whitespace.
+In **emacs**, you can remove white spaces at ends of lines with `M-x delete-trailing-whitespace`.
 To do this automatically whenever you save, add the following to your init file:

     (add-hook 'before-save-hook (lambda ()
                                  (delete-trailing-whitespace)))

 To remove trailing lines when saving, you can also add this:

     (setq delete-trailing-lines t)